utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 `godot-bootstrap.jar` and `main.jar` are set into `pck` during the export process.
 Also, as a real file path is needed to handle them, they are copied on the first game version start from `res://` to `user://` (We check if exists and also md5) to only update when needed.
+Don't forget to remove them when uninstalling the game.